If you’re considering setting up a Kuhli Loach aquarium, you’re in the right place.

 This is true of all pH, water hardness, and temperature recommendations, other than some fish that require very specific conditions.

 That said, here are the ideal water parameters for Kuhli Loaches:

-In terms of those ideal levels, Kuhli Loaches thrive in water that’s around between 75-86°F (24-30°C), with pH as close to neutral as possible.
+In terms of those ideal levels, Kuhli Loaches thrive in water that’s roughly between 75-86°F (24-30°C), with slightly neutral pH.
 My community tank is usually right on 7 pH and my Kuhlis are doing well in there.

 Find out more about why you shouldn’t chase pH, as well as how to acclimate Kuhlis you buy from the store in this guide to Kuhli Loach water parameters.

 Kuhli Loach types & colors

 There are several different Kuhli Loach types available to keep in your tank, and a wide range of Kuhli Loach colors to choose from.

 There is also quite a lot of overlap and contradiction online about which subspecies are which.
 Some of the common names for subspecies are used interchangeably and incorrectly, which can be confusing.